 When they moved into their new digs across the street, I mustered up the courage to visit.
 I can get a bit claustrophobic when it comes to restaurants sometimes.
 They would again expand one last time by overtaking the space next door and adding La Migaja Mexican Bakery.

-If you wanna have a real Mexican food experience, this is the spot for you.
+If you want to have a real Mexican food experience, this is the spot for you.
 Sure, a handful of taco joints in Homestead are great, but it does not get better for a full restaurant experience than this.

 Mi Rinconcito Mexicano Food Pictures

 Mi Rinconcito Mexicano & La Migaja Should Be In Your Restaurant Rotation

 May 16th, 2014 – It’s been well over 5 years since I posted anything on the Burger Beast blog about my favorite Mexican place, Mi Rinconcito Mexicano in Little Havana.
 Marcela’s Mexican-born friend swears by the food here, and well, so do we.

 We eat here at least once a month.
 I’ve never had a bad meal in the over 100 times I’ve visited.
 Mi Rinconcito Mexicano is the SHIT for lack of a better word and/or my limited vocabulary.

 I’m not about to bore you with what this dish is and what that dish is; you can check out Wikipedia for that.
 I don’t eat tacos here, but they’re still delicious.
 Jacalito is my spot for tacos, in case you were wondering.

 If it’s the weekend, you need to order a tamale.
 They’re only available in limited quantities, and by early afternoon they’re sold out.
 Most importantly, if cochinita pibil is on the daily specials board, go ahead and order that beauty.